Support

 HB 507 SB 305 Qualifying Nonprofit Organizations - Incarcerated Individual Training and Reentry Grant Fund - Extension Del.
 Malcolm Ruff (41-D)

 Extending the fiscal years through 2029 in which the Governor may include an appropriation of $1,000,000 in the annual budget bill for certain qualifying nonprofit organizations that provide automotive repair training and reentry assistance to incarcerated or formerly incarcerated individuals; and extending the termination date for provisions relating to funding for certain services to incarcerated and formerly incarcerated individuals.
-Judiciary Support
+Judiciary Education & Workforce - Support

 In the House - Hearing 2/10 at 1:00 p.m.
 (1/29)